 We Condemn Slovakia’s Dark Turn for our Fundamental Rights

-Slovakia has just taken a dark turn with the adoption of amendments to its constitution despite the relentless work of our Members and activists on the ground, and the continuous advocacy efforts of international civil society.
+On 26 September Slovakia has just taken a dark turn with the adoption of amendments to its constitution despite the relentless work of our Members and activists on the ground, and the continuous advocacy efforts of international civil society.
 These amendments are a direct attack on LGBTQI communities and fundamental rights in the country.

 Amongst other changes, Slovakia’s constitution will now only recognise two “sexes” — “male” and “female” —, limit adoption to married heterosexual couples, and, very worryingly, make Slovakian law prevail over international law — including EU legislation.
 Additionally, parental approval will now be required for learners to access comprehensive sexuality education (CSE) in schools.